 One final PRK pre-op tip.
 Because you’re very light-sensitive after the surgery, many recommend wearing an eye-mask to block out the light.
 I chose not to, as I’d always gotten a little sweaty while wearing one, and that dampness makes a nice moist bacteria soup, which could only have increased the chance of infection.
 As a result, even while wearing two-pairs of sunglasses indoors (regular ones with the ‘over the glasses’ pair I was given by the clinic), and even with my eyes closed, the light was still unbearable.
 I thought I’d be okay, but I wound up needing my wife to tinfoil all the windows in the apartment, no doubt causing my neighbours to suspect I was growing something illicit.
 Knowing what I know now, I’d have definitely prepped the apartment with tinfoil before the surgery, as it was absolutely necessary.

-Check out Part II of my PRK experience, in which I describe the day of the surgery: My Laser Eye Surgery, Part II: The PRK Operation
+My Laser Eye Surgery, Part II: The PRK Operation